here-wallet/here-website/articles/rainbow-bridge.md

 Token transfers are done through the [Rainbow Bridge](https://rainbowbridge.app/transfer).
 The Rainbow Bridge is the official bridge for transferring tokens between the Ethereum, NEAR and Aurora blockchains.

-To initiate the transfer, you need to connect your HERE wallet to the [https://rainbowbridge.app/transfer](https://rainbowbridge.app/transfer) website in the NEAR network.
+To make the transfer, you need to connect your HERE wallet to the [https://rainbowbridge.app/transfer](https://rainbowbridge.app/transfer) website in the NEAR network.

 ![](https://cdn-images-1.medium.com/max/880/1*y3luADIQbUSGO3CJYigOug.png)